The Role of Context in Detecting Previously Fact-Checked Claims: Experimental Setup

 \subsubsection{Local Context}

-Resolving co-references allows us to obtain the correct objects and names the \textit{InputClaim} is referring to.
-However, by analyzing the dataset, we noticed that different \vclaim s, although having similar structure, could be talking about different things, depending on the article text and the surrounding context.
+Resolving the pronominal co-references allows us to obtain the correct objects and the names the \textit{InputClaim} refers to.
+However, in the process of analyzing the dataset, we noticed that different {\vclaim}s, although having similar structure, could talk about different things, depending on the article text and also on the surrounding context.
 Therefore, it is important to understand the context of an \inputclaim.
-We achieve this by doing a feature-level concatenation of the neighboring sentences in the transcript, i.e., we take the similarity scores of the 18 features of the neighboring sentences and we concatenate them to the similarity score of the \inputclaim.
-We then use that as a feature vector for the reranker.
-For example, if we take three sentences before the \inputclaim~and one sentence after, then, we denote this as \featurecontext(3, 1).
+In particular, we achieve this by performing a feature-level concatenation of the neighboring sentences in the transcript, i.e.,~we take the eighteen features ($\mathbb{R}^{18}$, as discussed in Section~\ref{sec:baseline} above) for the neighboring sentences, and we concatenate them to the similarity score for the \inputclaim.
+We then use the resulting representation as a feature vector to be fed into our reranker.
+For example, if we take three sentences before the \inputclaim~and one sentence after it, we denote this as \featurecontext(3, 1).

 Let $S_{i}$ be our \inputclaim, which is the $i$'th sentence in the transcript.
-We compute the similarity measures and the reciprocal rank (as described in Section \ref{sec:baseline}) to obtain the vector representation $S_{i,v}\in\mathbb{R}^{18}$ for $S_{i}$.
-With $k=3$ previous and $l=1$ following neighbouring sentences our final feature vector is as follows:
+We compute the similarity measures and the reciprocal rank (as described in Section~\ref{sec:baseline}) to obtain the vector representation $S_{i,v}$ for $S_{i}$.
+With $k=3$ previous and $l=1$ following neighbouring sentences our final feature vector is